mark-watson/Java-AI-Book/manuscript/information_gathering.md

 I respect the rights of people and organizations who put information on the web.
 This includes:

 - Read the terms of service on web sites to make sure your your of the site's data is compliant and also avoid accessing any one web site too frequently.
 - When you access services like DBpedia and Geonames consider caching the results so that you don't ask the service for the same information repeatedly.
 This is particularly important during development and testing.
-In a later chapter we will see how to use the Apache Derby database to cache SPARQL queries to DBPedia.
+In a later chapter we will see how to use the Apache Derby database to cache SPARQL queries to the DBPedia service.